When it comes to software testing vs software development, which will give you the best career? And are you a better fit for one more than the other?

 In addition, both kinds of specialists can follow the current trend and recourse to a remote or freelance job.

 Both fields are actively expanding, bringing new opportunities for personal development.
 In software development, technologies become outdated and the new ones take their place.
-In testing, emerging trends indicate that developments in the testing process are transforming the software tester’s entire role.
+In software testing, emerging trends indicate that developments in the testing process are transforming the software tester’s entire role.